adamtow/geocuts/docs/English.md

 - **Check For Updates**: Checks for updates to GeoCuts on GitHub.
 - **Change Language**: Change to a different language.
 - **Reset**: Reset GeoCuts back to factory settings, erase all content and settings from GeoCuts, or clear the Shortcuts icon cache.i

+***

+## Handling Errors
+When getting the current location, you may experience the following error conditions:

+1. GPS location cannot be retrieved.
+2. Network is offline.
+3. One of you location triggers has an invalid location.

+Because Shortcuts does not provide much in the way of error checking, this error will terminate GeoCuts (and Cronios, if it was running in the background).
+GeoCuts will not run in automatic evaluation mode until you clear the error, which you can do simply by opening the application to the GeoCuts Home screen.

+If the error was a result of an invalid location, you must correct the location trigger before you can continue evaluation.

+***

 <span id="developers"></span>
 ## Developers